 But okay, let's say if you're interested in a path for Cruz, he's writing this path.

-So if Cruz does win Indiana, and he says he's looking at internal polls as a matter of of the basis of his analysis, as opposed to public polling.
+So if Cruz does win Indiana, and he says he's looking at internal polls as a matter of the basis of his analysis, as opposed to public polling, he says if Trump wins nine delegates in Indiana, that would be a good day for him.

-He might win a majority of the delegates out of West Virginia on May 10th to get in the neighborhood of 960, but he's not including the 50 delegates that are committed to him in Pennsylvania last night.
+He might win a majority of the delegates out to West Virginia on May 10th to get in the neighborhood of 960, but he's not including the 50 delegates that are committed to him in Pennsylvania last night.

 I mean, I think those are fairly rock solid.